SherG/tester1/site/content/post/why-fitness-before-and-after-photos-can-be-misleading.md

 More importantly ask yourself the following questions: What would you do for results like this?

 * Would you starve yourself?
-* Would you eat nothing but Eskimo food or drink nothing but freshly squeezed, organic raisin juice?
+* Would you eat nothing but kale and freshly squeezed, organic raisin juice?
 * Would you pay a fortune to a personal trainer if he had before and after pics like these attached to client testimonials?

 ![before after photo](/img/before-after-workout.png "before after photo")